David Scherman: Partnership with Lee Miller

 While working in London for Life, Scherman shared a flat in Hampstead with Condé Nast Publications photographer Lee Miller and her partner, the Surrealist artist Roland Penrose.
 The arrangement marked the beginning of their close personal relationship and professional collaboration.
 Scherman is credited with encouraging Miller to seek accreditation as a war correspondent for Vogue.

 In 1944, David Scherman and Lee Miller left London.
 They lived together at the Hôtel Scribe in Paris and teamed up for many assignments, most notably the siege of Saint-Malo, the liberation of Paris, and the liberation of Buchenwald and Dachau.

 On April 30, 1945, Scherman and Miller entered Adolf Hitler's Munich apartment ahead of the allied forces.
 While they were there, news broke of Hitler's surrender and suicide in Berlin.
 One photograph by Scherman of Miller in the bathtub of Adolf Hitler's apartment in Munich is one of the most iconic images from the Miller-Scherman partnership.

 Post-war work and personal life

-Scherman married journalist and researcher Rosemarie Redlich in June 1949, with whom he had two sons.
+Scherman wed journalist and researcher Rosemarie Redlich in 1949, with whom he had two sons.
 Together, Scherman and Redlich traveled across the United States and published Literary America: A Chronicle of American Writers from 1607 to 1952, a book of photographs and essays about American authors and the landscapes that inspired them.

 Scherman was promoted to editor, and also worked as a film, television, and book reviewer for Life magazine.
 He was employed as a senior editor when Life ceased its weekly format in 1972.
 He wrote and edited the best-selling book The Best of Life (1973), and the anthology Life Goes to the Movies (1975).